pachadotdev/uncomtrademisc/README.md

 # UN COMTRADE Misc Functions

 The goal of uncomtrademisc is to ease some data munging when using UN COMTRADE data.

+## 2023-07-17 update

+The package will be unmaintained by the end of the month.
+A new package will be created to work with the new UN COMTRADE Plus.

 ## 2023-07-15 update